 Moxibustion is a traditional Chinese Medicine technique that involves the burning of the herb, Artemisia vulgaris, to facilitate healing.
 It can b e applied indirectly, directly on the skin, or on top of an acupuncture needle.
 It has a warming, moving, and nourishing effect.
 Moxa stimulates the immune system, decreases pain, promotes circulation, and reduces inflammation.

-Tuina and Shiatsu are bodywork (Traditional Chinese Medical Massage) techniques (pushing, pulling, pressing, and percussion) used to facilitate the movement of stagnations in the body to promote healing.
+Tuina and Shiatsu are bodywork (Eastern Medical Massage) techniques (pushing, pulling, pressing, and percussion) used to facilitate the movement of stagnations in the body to promote healing.

 Cupping is a technique that uses small glass cups as suction devices that are placed on the skin to disperse and break up stagnation and congestion.